*I am not a lawyer and none of the information in this post is to be construed to be legal advice.*

 The first thing I did was look through several forums and blogs that are more dedicated to this particular issue.
 The one thing that I was able to take from them is that research on your destination’s local and state laws is paramount.
 First and foremost is the importance of the decision to carry a firearm with you in the first place.
 Carrying a pistol or rifle come with an inherent responsibility that you owe to every single person, place or thing that you encounter.
 Your decision to carry could affect the lives of many more than just yourself and travel companions.
 Once that decision is made, the decision on what to carry comes into play.
 The primary question here is; what is your perceived threat?
 Do you spend a lot of time out in more primitive camping areas?
 Are predatory animals a concern?
 Do you tend to just pull up to any ole’ parking lot to take a rest for the night?
 Truck stops?
 What kind of lockable storage is available in your rig?
 These are important questions to ask yourself and making a list of your answers is helpful.

 If you still have any questions after your research is done, a phone call or visit to the attorney general’s website for the state you plan to travel to could help to clear up a lot of things.
 Many places also recognize the fact that when your RV is no longer moving down the highway and is serving as your “home”, the legal definition of your vehicle changes to a dwelling much like a hotel room is recognized as your dwelling when you’re inside.
-This is a good question to ask in your phone call to the attorney general’s office.
-If traveling through more restrictive states, the federal standard for transporting of a firearm is to have it locked in a secure area and ammunition is to be locked away separately.
+This is a good question to have in mind while you’re researching laws or if you call to the attorney general’s office.
+If traveling through more restrictive states, the federal standard for transporting of a firearm is to have it locked in a secure area (locking storage box or safe) and ammunition is to be locked away separately.
 I myself have no desire to visit places that would require me to give up my right and ability to protect myself and my family.
 The important thing to take away from this post is that your own research is necessary and so important to keep yourself on the right side of jail walls.
 The reason for traveling is to see wonderful sites and enjoy your time on the road.
 Simply ignoring the laws will result badly for you.
 Make good choices and train with your chosen firearms.
-That is what will make the difference.
+That is what will make the difference if you’re ever forced to use them in defense.
 Enjoy your travels and have fun.
 As always stay safe, train and have a good un’.